Lakshman31/Python-for-DS-ML/README.md

   Pandas (https://pandas.pydata.org)
   Matplotlib (https://matplotlib.org)

-**Source for CSVThe codes are written in pycharm environment (https://www.jetbrains.com/pycharm/download). source for the CSv is https://www.sutra-india.in.
+**The codes are written in pycharm environment (https://www.jetbrains.com/pycharm/download). source for the CSV is https://www.sutra-india.in.